-Fast forward to today and you’d be hard-pressed to find a post on your social media feeds that isn’t full of different types of emoji.
+Fast forward to today and you’d be hard-pressed to find a post on your social media feeds that isn’t full of different types of emojis.

 No wonder Oxford Dictionaries named U+1F602 Face With Tears of Joy as its 2015 Word of the Year!
-The options are constantly expanding; in 2019, over 200 new emojis were released on the iPhone.
+The options are constantly expanding; over 200 new emojis are being released annually on the iPhone.